 That worked well for a lot of people until around 2015 when the immigration started to crack down on those that were doing that and on agencies that were helping them.

 Now the "rule" is no more than 2 tourist visas of 3 months per year.

-There's exceptions of course, but keep in mind that over 2 tourists visas per year, your application for a new tourist visa might be refused or the immigration can stop you at the border and refuse to let you in.
+There are exceptions of course, but keep in mind that when you get over 2 tourist visas per year, your application for a new tourist visa might get refused or the immigration can stop you at the border and refuse to let you in.

 That happened to a lot of people already, including a few of my friends.

 - Passport with 6 months validity or more

 - Ticket that proves you're gonna leave the county at the end of 3 months (you can book something cheap on 12go asia)